 Discussions on the importance of culture are finally moving from the HR department to the boardroom as its link to growth and bottom line are more readily recognised.
 Studies are demonstrating that it is a valuable asset and a source of competitive advantage.
 Indeed, it is culture that increasingly fuels growth, innovation and high-performance.

-The need to be innovative and agile, increased competition and digital disruption are just some of the factors that are driving culture change in many companies.
-For example, some leaders are finding that their current culture simply doesn’t provide the safe-to-fail environment that encourages innovation or the kind of behaviours that will win new customers and hence it is impeding growth.
+The need to align an entire workforce behind a common purpose and secure alignment to deliver business goals, innovative and agility, increased competition and digital disruption are just some of the factors that are driving culture change in many companies.
+For example, some leaders are finding that their current culture simply doesn’t encourage collaboration, provide the safe-to-fail environment that promotes innovation or the kind of behaviours that will win new customers and hence it is impeding growth.

-A bad company culture can be extremely damaging, leading to disengaged employees and poor performance while a healthy one can fuel success.
+A sub-optimal company culture is extremely damaging, leading to disengaged employees and poor business performance while a healthy one fuels success.
 The quote, “culture eats strategy for breakfast”, is becoming a truism but there is still some way to go before all leaders make culture the priority it should be.

 Rialto has a track record of helping organisations across a range of sectors effect culture change/development programmes.
 Its approach is to delve into the psyche of an organisation and undertake a root and branch analysis of how it works at all levels.
+Additionally, using our unique advanced consulting methodology (AI-C) provides the opportunity for optismising alignment across whole organisations which significantly increases the probability of coordinated action.
 Typical steps in a culture change/development programme include:

 Culture development programmes require time and a high-level of commitment and buy-in from the top tier.
 Leaders must model the right behaviours and ensure that managers build them into their performance management programmes so their importance is recognised across the organisation.